insurance dispute arbitration in Stony Point, New York 10980

 Background:

-On October 14, 2022, Sarah Mitchell’s historic home on Maple Drive suffered severe water damage when a hidden pipe burst during an unseasonably harsh autumn freeze.
+On October 14, 2022, the claimant’s historic home on Maple Drive suffered severe water damage when a hidden pipe burst during an unseasonably harsh autumn freeze.
 Sarah had held a comprehensive homeowner’s insurance policy with Beacon Mutual Insurance for over a decade, paying premiums of roughly $1,500 annually.
 Given the extent of the damage, Sarah promptly filed a claim requesting $75,000 to cover repairs, mold remediation, and temporary relocation expenses.

 Initial Dispute:

-Beacon Mutual assigned an adjuster who estimated damages at $45,000, citing policy exclusions related to “gradual damage” and a clause about maintenance responsibilities.
+Beacon Mutual assigned an adjuster who estimated damages at $45,000, citing policy exclusions related to gradual damage” and a clause about maintenance responsibilities.
 Sarah, adamant the damage was sudden and accidental, contested the valuation and policy interpretation, refusing to accept the reduced offer.
 Over the next two months, numerous calls between Sarah’s attorney, William Greene, and Beacon’s claims department failed to find common ground.

 Arbitration Begins: